word lists

 • April: district camporee for wilderness survival skills – our troop got 2nd place in the competition.
 Adam was the troop adult lead, all three kids went.

-• May: Introduction to Leadership Skills for Troops (ILST) campout – ILST is supposed to be done at least once a year, and we’re not sure if this troop has ever had it.
+• May: Introduction to Leadership Skills for Troops (ILST) campout – this was my first outing with the troop.
+ILST is supposed to be done at least once a year, and we’re not sure if this troop has ever had it at all.
 The campground was fairly close to home, so Adam came during the day and taught it.
 Henry and I were the overnight leaders.

-• August: the beach campout – Adam was the adult leader again and it was just too dang HOT to do anything.
-Even the water temperature in the ocean was getting close to 100 degrees (and did pass that number in Florida).
+• August: the beach campout – Adam was the adult leader again (we switch off – if he goes, I’m home with the other kids) and it was just too dang HOT to do anything.
+Even the water temperature in the ocean was getting close to 100 degrees (and did surpass that measurement in Florida).

-• September: bike trip campout along the C&O canal – a 15 mile bike ride is one of the options for the Camping merit badge.
+• September: bike trip campout along the C&O canal – a 15-mile bike ride is one of the options for the Camping merit badge.
 Two other adults rode it with the scouts, Three was the only one of my kids to go.
-I went to the campground for the weekend as the backup adult in case something happened, which it did … One of the scouts got sick about halfway through the ride and came back to the campsite, and one of the adults had a family issue and their spouse asked them to come home early.
-So I stayed the whole time.
+I stayed at the campground for the weekend as the backup adult in case something happened, which it did … One of the scouts got sick about halfway through the ride and came back to the campsite, and one of the adults had a family issue and their spouse asked them to come home early.
+Good thing I was there …

-• October: due to a large conflict involving one of our kids and a pretty nasty exchange in a meeting, our family took a six-week break.
-We were persuaded to not quit entirely – which we definitely considered – because the adult in question was moved to a different position.
+• October: due to a large conflict involving one of our kids and a pretty nasty exchange in a meeting, our family took a six-week break from the troop.
+We were persuaded to not quit entirely – which we definitely considered – because the adult leader in question was moved to a different position.
 It would be safe to return.

 • November: the Cub Scout recruitment campout, which wasn’t much of one because it was the Caudles and just a couple of other scouts, and a couple of Cubs.
 It was also in the dark, because it was after the daylight savings time change.
 Fortunately there was a small lodge where we could hang out after dark, when we still had four hours to go before bedtime.
 We played card games to pass the time.